 Talking with Teens About Relationships

-The majority of parents want to talk to their teens about sex, sexuality, and relationships and most teens want to hear from their parents about these topics.
+The majority of parents want to talk to their teens about sexual intercourse, sexuality, and relationships and most teens want to hear from their parents about these topics.
 But many parents say that when it comes to talking to their teens about these issues, they don’t know what to say, how to say it, or even when to say it.